 The lessons all follow a similar format to this and can be completed very quickly.
 You get rewards, points, streaks, achievements, and some other things to help motivate you to study.

-In fact, I think that’s Duolingo’s biggest strength, though something Memrise also does very well.
-They take people who may be intimidated by studying a language and get them to do to a little bit each day.
+In fact, I think that’s Duolingo’s biggest strength: it takes people who may be intimidated by studying a language and gets them to do to a little bit each day.
+Memrise also excels at this.

 For the most part, there aren’t a lot of explanations.
-But, some languages have a nice Notes section which gets into grammar a bit more.
-Unfortunately, this is only on the desktop version and not included in their app.
+But, some languages have a nice Tips section which gets into grammar a bit more.

 Another common complaint is that Duolingo often teaches nonsensical sentences.
 So, you may end up learning things that you’ll never say in real life.
 There’s even a Twitter account to document some of these.